SiliconLabs/simplicity_sdk/app/common/example/power_manager_kernel_micriumos/readme.md

  * EM4: the device resets

 #### Note:
->DCDC Boost devices will not enter EM4 mode.
+>* DCDC Boost devices will not enter EM4 mode.
->
+>* Enabling SL_POWER_MANAGER_INIT_EMU_EM2_DEBUG_ENABLE forces PD0B/PD0D power domain to remain active in EM2, ensuring debugger connectivity in both EM2 and EM3.
+Consequently, if either power domain is active, PD0E is also powered on, resulting in increased power consumption in EM2 and EM3.